Who We Are

 Senior University Legal Counsel

-Paul received his BA from Western and his law degree from Queen's University and was called to the Ontario bar in 2006.
+Paul holds an Honours BA from Western University and a LL.B from Queen’s University.
+He was called to the Ontario bar in 2006.

 David Foster, JD, BSc (Hons)